Best Golf GPS 2025

 Reasons to avoid

-When it comes to the LX5, the first point of call is the touchscreen!
-Not only is it bright, crystal clear and easy to read in an array of conditions, but the overall watch itself weighs 65g and is very comfortable to wear.
-To some, the LX5 maybe a little bulky, but we found it never impeded our swing.
+The best thing about the LX5 is the touchscreen, which is bright, crystal clear and easy to read in a variety of conditions, There are smaller screens out there and lighter watches (the LX5 weighs 65g) and to some, the LX5 maybe a little bulky, but we found it to be very comfortable to wear and it never impeded our swing.

-Going back to the touchscreen, which is the standout feature, you can see clear front, middle and back yardages, then all you need to do is swipe in different directions to see the hole map, hazards, score entry or measure your shot distance.
+Going back to the excellent touchscreen though, you can see clear front, middle and back yardages and all you need to do is then swipe in different directions in order to gain access to the hole map, hazards, score entry or to measure your shot distance.
 Arc lines also help improve strategy, while you can zoom in on the green and move the pin position for more precise distances.

-Preloaded with over 35,000 courses, which have been ground-verified on foot, the LX5 is a very handy watch to have since you can even add statistics like fairways and greens hit, as well as putts taken.
-Once you finish your round, these can be synced to the SkyGolf360 app for easier analysis.
+It comes preloaded with over 35,000 courses, all of which have been ground-verified on foot.
+Based on our testing the LX5 is a very handy watch to have, because it's useful even post-round as while you play you can add statistics like fairways and greens hit, as well as putts taken.
+This can be synced after your round to the SkyGolf360 app for detailed analysis of how your round went and what areas you need to improve.

 Best GPS device overall